Back

 View source

-Co-offenders Danai Deneiderhavsein and Finley Goodwin were spared further prison time.
-They were each fined $2,200 and ordered to serve their sentences for assault occasioning actual bodily harm in the community under strict conditions.
+Two co-offenders, Danai Deneiderhavsein and Finley Goodwin, were sentenced for assault occasioning actual bodily harm.
+They were each fined $2,200 and ordered to serve their sentences in the community under strict conditions, avoiding further prison time.

 Incident Overview

-The incident occurred in January last year on Enmore Road, Newtown, involving a brawl between the three young men and two off-duty police officers.
-The victims were among crowds leaving a concert when the interaction began.
+The assault occurred on January 22, 2025, on Enmore Road, Newtown.
+The incident involved a brawl between three men and two off-duty police officers who were among crowds leaving a concert.

-One of the victims ended up on his back, holding Finley Goodwin by the collar.
-Koby Weaver then broke the grip by stomping on the victim's head before fleeing the scene.
+Over several minutes, the interaction escalated into physical altercations involving pushing, shoving, punches, and kicks.
+The victims attempted to retreat as the fight moved onto the road.
+At one point, one of the victims was on his back holding Finley Goodwin by the collar.
+Weaver then broke the grip by stomping on the victim's head before fleeing the scene.

-CCTV and mobile phone footage of the incident captured a loud cracking noise when Weaver stomped on the victim's head, after which the officer lay motionless.
-The officer sustained serious injuries, including facial fractures.
+CCTV and mobile phone footage of the incident captured an audible cracking sound when Weaver stomped on the victim's head.
+The officer sustained serious injuries, including a brain bleed and facial fractures.

-Weaver's defense lawyer, Jane Sanders, stated her client perceived his friend was in danger and initially tried to separate the parties.
+Lawyer Jane Sanders stated her client perceived his friend was in danger and initially tried to separate the parties.
 She conceded the kick was "excessive and reckless" and described the footage as "shocking."
 Sanders noted Weaver had spent 65 days in custody, shown "impeccable" behavior since being granted bail, and his employer rehired him.

 Goodwin's lawyer, Tomislav Bicanic, mentioned his client sought psychiatric treatment and was medicated for ADHD.
 Deneiderhavsein's lawyer, Timothy Scott, highlighted that the first physical contact was initiated by one of the victims and his client's involvement was of limited duration.